marijnh/Eloquent-JavaScript/06_object.md

 ## Classes

-{{index "object-oriented programming"}}
+{{index "object-oriented programming", "abstract data type"}}

-JavaScript's ((prototype)) system can be interpreted as a somewhat informal take on an object-oriented concept called _((class))es_.
+JavaScript's ((prototype)) system can be interpreted as a somewhat free-form take on abstract data types or ((class))es.
 A class defines the shape of a type of object—what methods and properties it has.
 Such an object is called an _((instance))_ of the class.

 {{index [property, inheritance]}}

-Prototypes are useful for defining properties for which all instances of a class share the same value, such as ((method))s.
+Prototypes are useful for defining properties for which all instances of a class share the same value.
 Properties that differ per instance, such as our rabbits' `type` property, need to be stored directly in the objects themselves.

 {{id constructors}}